 Workout professionals should keep ABCs in mind when collecting a loan from a failed company with valuable assets such as trade names, intellectual property, inventory and equipment.
 Property run, an ABC can liquidate collateral at a reasonable cost, which sometimes can be fixed, and it can allow a busy workout professional to use the skilled services of an experienced assignee to get the job done in short order.

-Recently, my partner Barry Freeman, and Mike Joncich of Credit Managers Association, gave a program on ABCs before the Financial Institutions Committee (FIC) of the Business Law Section of the State Bar of California.
+Recently, my partner Mike Joncich of Credit Managers Association, gave a program on ABCs before the Financial Institutions Committee (FIC) of the Business Law Section of the State Bar of California.
 (Full disclosure: I am Vice Chair of the FIC.)
 Barry has represented secured and unsecured creditors as well as assignees.
 Mike and CMA often serve as assignee, and are charged with the job of liquidating assets in an orderly, commercially reasonable manner so that creditors can recover from a failed company.

 Barry and Mike put together a terrific PowerPoint presentation for their program, and they were kind enough to share it with us.